recidive/xylem/docs/schema.md

     }
   },
   key: 'name'
-}
+});
 ```

 All field types have the `required` property.
 The scalar field types `string`, `integer` and `number` have the `index` and `unique` properties.
 The `reference` field type has the `reference`, `embedded`, `multiple`, `populate` and `via` properties.

-**Note:** field definitions are normalized into objects before being used by Xylem and its components.
+**Note:** field definitions are normalized into objects before being used by Xylem and its components internally.

 ### Reference fields